Outdoor artwork

 On another matter entirely, this week advertisements are going out in the Metro magazine in the North-East region, for my small business Amanda Jane Textiles.
 This week’s ad will focus on the classes I teach.

-If you can travel to Durham, there’s the ‘Quilt in a Day’ class – a beginner’s introduction to quilt-making and ‘Make Friends with your Sewing Machine’ a basic class on how to thread up and use your machine.
+If you can travel to Durham*, there’s the ‘Quilt in a Day’ class – a beginner’s introduction to quilt-making and ‘Learn to use a Sewing Machine’ a basic class on how to thread up and use your machine.
 If you live too far away, there is an online ‘My First Quilt’ class.
 You can find all of them here.

 Thank you for reading my blog.
 Quilt patterns are here, Fabrics are here, Classes are here.